-Cherilyn Cecchini, Columbia Care spokeswoman, confirmed the company is working with the state on expansion plans in Sussex and New Castle counties, but she declined to identify specific locations.
+George DeNardo, Columbia Care vice president of Mid-Atlantic operations, confirmed the company is working with the state on expansion plans in Sussex and New Castle counties, but he declined to identify specific locations.

-“Columbia Care is looking at several properties to best serve every patient in all three counties of Delaware,” said Cecchini, in an email.
-Columbia Care opened its Smyrna location in June 2018, and Cecchini said the dispensary has been running well.
+“Columbia Care is looking at several properties to best serve every patient in all three counties of Delaware,” said DeNardo.
+Columbia Care opened its Smyrna location in June 2018, and DeNardo said the dispensary has been running well.

-While mum on specifics, Cecchini said Columbia Care considers many factors for any expansion plan, including public transport access, cost of buildout and buildout timeline.
+While mum on specifics, DeNardo said Columbia Care considers many factors for any expansion plan, including public transport access, cost of buildout and buildout timeline.

-“We strive to deliver safe, high-quality products to as many patients as we can in a timely manner,” she said.
+“We strive to deliver safe, high-quality products to as many patients as we can in a timely manner,” he said.